gggodwin/procurement-inventory-system/README.md

 * Login
 * Upload the sql first for the login
 * Added a bar graph in the dashboard
-* added a items table
+* Added a items table
+* Added a Filter & Insert Option